DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 }
 ```

-The loop goes though the list of lights, and computes the irradiance at the sample
+The loop goes through the list of lights, and computes the irradiance at the sample
 position.
 Let's decompose this function together to understand it bit by bit.

 _cloud.frag.glsl_